knightlab-analyses/qurro-mackerel-analysis/README.md

 for a link to the database.)

 ## `Fig1/`
+**NOTE: The figures in this folder are out of date.
+I need to redo these now that I redid the analysis.**
 This folder contains `final.odg`, a
 [LibreOffice Draw](https://www.libreoffice.org/discover/draw/) file I used to create Figure 1.
 (For the most part, I just stitched together the input SVG/PDF